ethereum-optimism/specs/specs/interop/predeploys.md

 ### `sendExpire` Invariants

-- The message MUST have not been successfully relayed
+- The message MUST have failed to be relayed and not have succeded in later attemps.
 - The `EXPIRY_WINDOW` MUST have elapsed since the message first failed to be relayed
 - The expired message MUST not have been previously sent back to source
 - The expired message MUST not be relayable after being sent back
+- The `returnedMessages` mapping MUST only contain messages that were sent back to their origin chain.

 ### `relayExpire` Invariants